-But Northern Ireland has received huge buzz in recent years, largely because its homegrown stars, Rory McIlory, Graeme McDowell aand Darren Clarke, keep winning majors.
-The country also hosted a widely successful 2012 Irish Open at Royal Portrush, and the R&A announced earlier this year that the venue will host another Open Championship , likely in 2019.
+But in terms of a golf destination, Northern Ireland punches well above its weight. in recent years, homegrown stars Rory McIlory, Graeme McDowell aand Darren Clarke all won majors.
+The country also hosted a widely successful 2012 Irish Open at Royal Portrush, and in 2019, the R&A returns The Open to Portrush for the first time since 1951.

-Video: Ginella picks his top 5 golf courses in Northern Ireland
+Ginella's Top 5 golf courses in Northern Ireland

-The best one-two punch in golf: Royal County Down and Royal Portrush.
+- The best one-two punch in golf: Royal County Down and Royal Portrush.

-A great city to explore.
+- A great city to explore.
 Belfast is a great size for tourists and has all sorts of sites, from historic and uplifting to more graphic and hostile histories of The Troubles.
 It's a fascinating -- and now safe -- place to poke around.

-Southwest Ireland has the Ring of Kerry, but Northern Ireland's County Antrim has the remarkable Giant's Causeway, as well as Dunluce Castle ruins, Carrick-a-Rede rope bridge and more unique sights.
+- Southwest Ireland has the Ring of Kerry, but Northern Ireland's County Antrim has the remarkable Giant's Causeway, as well as Dunluce Castle ruins, Carrick-a-Rede rope bridge and more unique sights.
 And of course, whiskey at the Bushmills Distillery.

-The roads are superior to most of Ireland (especially northwest Ireland), should you plan on self-driving during your golf tour.
+- The roads are superior to most of Ireland (especially northwest Ireland), should you plan on self-driving during your golf tour.

 Speaking of the northwest, it's a natural add-on for longer trips to include the Glashedy Links and Old Course at Ballyliffin, the Dunes Course at Enniscrone, the Sandy Hills Course and Old Tom Morris Course at Rosapenna and more.